 I attended advisory board meetings at the mothership (then Macromedia) in San Francisco.

-Macromedia fed my lifestyle by providing tools to create applications and experiences both on the web and standalone.
+Macromedia fed my lifestyle by providing tools to create applications and experiences both on the web and stand-alone.

 I won international interactive awards, I received a lot of contractual freelance work with influential ad agencies located in downtown Boston, I had several articles published in magazines, as well as tutorial files placed on various training CDs.
 I was recognized by my peers at Flash conferences.
 I have won the Macromedia Site of the Day twice.

-Once for a Flashforward NYC Guide application that ran on Pocket PC, and included XML data store and online connectivity with a database for rating sessions.
+Once for a Flashforward NYC Guide application that ran on Pocket PC, and included an XML data store and online connectivity with a database for rating sessions.
 The other was won for producing a Central Application for Macromedia’s MAX Conference.
 One of the features was blast data and the ability to graphically display room locations on a two-floor map.
 It had an RSS reader too, among other things.

 To make a long story short, I now work at Bose, in the R&D Design Center.
 I am coding simulations, prototypes, custom components, interfacing with hardware and other software, and generally having a most excellent time.

 I was playing with AS3, AIR, Flex Builder 3, HTML 5, PHP, Spry, Dojo, SVN, Eclipse, MTASC, and all the other fun stuff that goes with it.
-I still do some AS2 development (components, mvc stuff, experiments, prototypes, UI design, usability study, etc.) I am interfacing with databases, using sockets paired with Python to do some interesting stuff, and a lot more.
+I still do some AS2 development (components, MVC stuff, experiments, prototypes, UI design, usability study, etc.) I am interfacing with databases, using sockets paired with Python to do some interesting stuff, and a lot more.
 Good times™.

 I have moved on to use Objective-C for iOS and Mac OS X. I am also more heavily relied upon to make sound user experience and user interface decisions and designs for R&D and actual product projects.
 I’ll be adding native Android development to my toolbox too.
 I tried it in the past and it left a poor taste in my mouth, but I’ll give it another try since it’s important to be flexible.
 I won’t personally own an Android device though, that would be taking things too far.
 I’m a user experience guy, remember? 🙂

 I’ve been chewing on the Python pie recently – and while I didn’t enjoy it at first, I do like it a lot more now.
-The lack of braces at first scared me, but after a while I will admit that it looks cleaner.
+The lack of braces at first scared me, but after a while, I will admit that it looks cleaner.

 I’m taking a look at Apple’s new Swift scripting language and it’s pretty cool.
-A little too soon to replace Objective-C in my mind, but that day is coming.
+A little too soon to replace Objective C in my mind, but that day is coming.

 Awards and Achievements